thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 But, the goal of any organisation is to make money by sustainably minimising the lead time to create positive business impact.

-Lead Time is the clock wall time between we, as an organisation, have an idea and that idea gets designed, implemented and gets in the hands of the users and gets used by real users.
+Lead Time is the clock wall time between we, as a team, as an organisation, have an idea and that idea gets designed, implemented and gets in the hands of the users and gets used by real users.

 Business impact is anything that: